 Vancouver Bike Share and Bike Rentals

-Vancouver's new mobi bike share program combined with an extensive network of bike lanes and the seawall provide a great option for exploring the city.
+Vancouver's mobi bike share program combined with an extensive network of bike lanes and the seawall provide a great option for exploring the city.

 Whichever option you end up choosing, the introduction of mobi bikes has led to lower rental rates as private shops endeavour to remain competitive.
-Either way, you win.

 If you need to stop where there's no docking station, each mobi bike is equipped with a lock, but keep in mind you are responsible if something does happen to the bike.
 Each bike is also equipped with a helmet, so you don't have to worry about bringing your own.
 While many riders elect not to wear their helmet, BC law requires it, so you could put yourself at risk of a ticket.
 The greater risk is getting hurt, so we recommend wearing the provided helmet.